Indigenous Business Leadership Executive MBA

 Applicants must satisfy the University admission requirements as stated in the Graduate General Regulation 1.3 in the SFU Calendar.
 Applicants must have five or ten years of work experience, with at least four of those years in a managerial or professional position.
 An undergrad degree in any discipline is required.
 A two-year diploma and outstanding grades will be considered.
 Candidates must be computer literate and familiar with the Internet.
 The program requires a strong command of English language.

-This program consists of course work for a minimum of 54 units.
-Courses from other SFU graduate business programs, or a special topic course, may be substituted for courses below at the discretion of the academic director.
+The program consists of course work (52 units) and an applied project (four units) for a minimum of 56 graduate units.
+Special topics courses may be substituted at the discretion of the academic director.

 Students must complete all of